 Research Project Descriptions

-The PowerPoint presentation for the fall 2019 Meet and Greet Mentor Presentations is included below as well.
-This will be updated as we receive updates from the mentors.
+The PowerPoint presentation for the fall 2020 Meet and Greet Mentor Presentations will be uploaded after the event on October 30.
+This will continue to be updated as we receive updates from the mentors.

 How to Apply